 About Renewable Energy Markets

-REM will be held October 18-20, 2016 at the Parc 55 Hotel in San Francisco.
-The opening reception will begin on the evening of Sunday, October 18 and the final session will adjourn on the afternoon of Tuesday, October 20.
+REM will be held October 22-24, 2017 at the New York Hilton Midtown Hotel in New York, NY.
+The opening reception will begin on the evening of Sunday, October 22 and the final session will adjourn on the afternoon of Tuesday, October 24.
 A more detailed agenda will be posted closer to the event.

-Set in the nation's capital, REM 2015 was the largest conference to date, with nearly 30 sessions covering every aspect of the North American renewable energy markets, including:
+Set in San Francisco, REM 2016 was the largest conference to date, with nearly 30 sessions covering every aspect of the North American renewable energy markets, including:

 - Organizations Using Renewable Energy: What renewable energy buyers and users need and how they get it.

 - Project Development: The role of renewable energy project development in the voluntary market: opportunities and strategies.